dan-cristian/haiot/README.md

 <h1>Home Automation &amp; Internet of Things</h1>
 <h2>Overview</h2>
 With Haiot you can control a huge number of sensors and devices in your house (and not only), setup automation rules and visualise sensors and control the system via Web and Mobile interfaces.
 It integrates with Openhab via Mqtt.
-The application currently implementes the following automation scripts in my house:
+The application currently covers the following automation scripts in my house:
 <br>- Heating control (with multiple sources: gas, solar)
 <br>- Ventilation systems (Interface with Atrea Duplex)
 <br>- Alarm sensors (PIR)